jeremybarbet/react-native-modalize/docs/PROPS.md

 ### `onBackButtonPress`

 onBackButtonPress is called when the user taps the hardware back button on Android or the menu button on Apple TV.
-You can any function you want, but you will have to close the modal by yourself.
+You can pass any function you want, but you will have to close the modal by yourself.

 | Type     | Required |
 | -------- | -------- |